 Brown Wire Notes:

 The Brown Wire goes to the lights that are always ON as you travel.
-These are the running lights, the low intensity portion of the tail lights, side markers, and if used, the sets of 3 lights central in front and back of the trailer.
+These are the running lights, the low intensity portion of the tail lights, side markers, corner markers, and if used, the sets of 3 lights central in front and back of the trailer.
 Check local laws for requirements on lights.

 Size: The Brown wire only feeds power to lights, so it should be sized for the power requirements of your lights.
 For a utility trailer, that is probably not much power, so a smaller gage is OK.
 For a large enclosed trailer with lots of running lights, consider a larger gage.